 - For iOS apps, the source is the App Analytics section from App Store Connect.

-- For Android apps, the source of the data on the Traffic Channels Analysis page is the Store performance - Conversion analysis section in the Google Play Console.
+- For Android apps, the source of data in Channels Analysis is the Store performance → Store analysis section in Google Play Console with the "App install state: New users" filter¹.
+In AppFollow, re-downloads are not counted.

 If you're seeing any data discrepancies between data from the console and AppFollow, first of all, make sure that the corresponding filters are applied correctly in both reports (country and time period).